Skip to Content

 Down to the Frame – DIY Deconstructed Chair

 Now we are down to wood and staples on the DIY deconstructed chair!
-Although there was a moment of disappointment when I saw the large gap in the back of the chair, quickly, a solution came to mind.
+Although there was a moment of disappointment when I saw the large gap in the back of the chair, a solution quickly came to mind.

 Still optimistic that the project was almost finished, removing the staples began.
 Boy, what a miscalculation.

-Deconstructed Chair stripped down to frame
+Deconstructed Chair stripped down to frame.

 Hours Later……